 Hide the eBook library with Password Protected Categories

 Our WordPress Password Protected Categories plugin lets you put all your eBooks in a category and password protect that category.
-This will protect your eBook digital library with 1 or more passwords.
+This will password protect your eBook digital library so that only people with the password can access it.

 Use Groups to restrict access to authorized users only